thejasvibr/projectushichka/mic-calibration/april2021-mic-calibrations.md

 * Soundcard : Fireface 802 (same piece used in 2018 fieldwork).
 Serial number: 23746770^[Number below the bar code next to the jack inputs behind]
 * RME TotalMix (control software): FX v1.31 (2016 release)
+	* The snapshot file (*.tmss) storing the channel layout, phantom power settings and gains are each stored in the dated folders.
 * Laptop : Dell Latitude E6540 (same used in 2018 fieldwork), now running Windows 10. (insti identifier nb6096)
 * Speaker : Custom-built Polaroid speakers (also used in Beleyur & Goerlitz 2019 playbacks)
 * Microphones : SMP Knowles mics, SANKEN CO-100 mics.